 If these home remedies don’t help or the area appears to be infected, you can ask your doctor for a prescription application.
 If, after a bite, you or a loved one experiences fever, shortness of breath, or vomiting, get medical attention immediately.

 Do you have concerns about the Zika virus?
 The Centers for Disease Control and Prevention (CDC) has the most up-to-date information on this mosquito-borne disease.
 There is no medicine or vaccine for Zika, so it’s important to know how to reduce your exposure to mosquitoes.

-Get some quick Zika virus insight from our Chief Bugman, Fred Wingate, here!
+Get some Zika virus insight from our Chief Bugman, Fred Wingate!

-Or watch this video to see behind-the-scenes footage of how our Mosquito Reduction service works!
+Watch this behind-the-scenes footage of how our Mosquito Reduction service works!